Imam16/ELK-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- It saves alot of time by automating the commands instead of inputing them one at a time on the command line.
+- It saves a lot of time by automating the commands instead of inputting them one at a time on the command line.

 The playbook implements the following tasks:
 - ...
 Install docker.io using the apt module